 Current sea turtle literature has attributed post-nourishment beach hardness to sand compaction but it should be more appropriately attributed to sediment shear resistance.
-Increased shear resistance can be due to increased sand compaction (density), but it can also be due to other factors such as sand particle characteristics (size, shape) and interactions between the particles (Spangler and Handy, 1982; Nelson et al., 1987; Nelson and Dickerson, 1989; Ackerman, 1996).
+Increased shear resistance can be due to increased sand compaction (density), but it can also be due to other factors such as sand particle characteristics (size, shape) and interactions between the particles (Spanger and Handy, 1982; Nelson et al., 1987; Nelson and Dickerson, 1989; Ackerman, 1996).
 Shear resistance describes the ability of the beach sand to resist sliding along internal surfaces.
 A measure of shear resistance can be described as a measure of beach hardening or strength.
 The sand particle surface characteristics contribute to the sliding friction ability of the sand particles.
 Various parameters (chemical composition, cohesion, moisture content, sediment layering and mixing) contribute to the interlocking ability of the sand particles.
 Sliding friction, interlocking, and compaction of the sand particles all contribute to a measure of shear resistance.
 Thus, a measurement of increased shear resistance does not necessarily mean that the beach is also compacted (Ackerman, 1996).

-Factors which may contribute to increased beach hardness (shear resistance) on nourished beaches include a high silt component, angular fine-grained sand, higher moisture content, equipment and vehicular traffic, and hydraulic slurry deposition of sediments (Nelson, 1985; Nelson et al., 1987; Nelson and Dickerson, 1988a; 1989; Ackerman, 1996).
+Factors which may contribute to increased shear resistance on nourished beaches include a high silt component, angular fine-grained sand, higher moisture content, equipment and vehicular traffic, and hydraulic slurry deposition of sediments (Nelson, 1985; Nelson et al., 1987; Nelson and Dickerson, 1988a; 1989; Ackerman, 1996).
 Beach fill can vary in amount of carbonate sand, guartz sand, shell, coral, silt, and clay content (National Research Council 1995).
-Sediments used for beach fill with clayor silt contents higher than 5-10% may cause high beach hardness once the sediment dries (Nelson, 1985; Dean, 1988).
+Sediments used for beach fill with clay or silt contents higher than 5-10% may cause high beach hardness once the sediment dries (Nelson, 1985; Dean, 1988).
 Harder nourished beaches typically result from angular, finer grain sand dredged from stable offshore borrow sites; whereas, less hard or "softer" beaches result from smoother, coarse sand dredged from high energy locations (e.g. inlets) (Spangler and Handy 1982; Nelson et al., 1987; Nelson and Dickerson 1988a; 1989).
+However, as a component of the Corps' planning process for Coastal Storm Damage Reduction projects, detailed sediment compatibility analysis are conducted to assure that sediment used for beach nourishment is compatible with the native grain size characteristics, regardless of where the sediment is coming from.
 Nourished beaches may result in sediment moisture content more than 4% higher than adjacent, natural beaches (Ackerman 1996, Ackerman et al., 1992).
 Placement of fill material with heavy equipment imparts a component of "compactness" that should not occur on natural beaches.
 The natural process of beach formation, over an extended period of time, results in extensive sorting of the sand both by layers and within layers.
 Layer orientation is determined by the wave wash which is not the same for nourished beaches (National Research Council, 1995).